Gnanamanickam/CloudSimulator/README.md

 |       8|SUCCESS| 1|   1|        2| 7|        2|       1000|          2|        3|         3|       0
 |       9|SUCCESS| 1|   2|        2| 8|        2|       1000|          2|        3|         4|       0
 |      10|SUCCESS| 1|   2|        2| 9|        2|       1000|          2|        4|         4|       0

 #### Round Robin with Space Shared Simulation

+Round-robin scheduling allocates each task an equal share of the CPU time.
+The tasks are assigned in a circular queue and cpu time expires when task is allocated .
+In this simulation space shared cloudlet scheduler is used along with round robin VM allocation policy and then performance of the cloud environment has been checked .

                                          SIMULATION RESULTS